kwuking/TimeMixer/README.md

 ```

 ## Introduction
-TimeMixer, as a fully MLP-based architecture, taking full advantage of disentangled multiscale time series, is proposed to achieve consistent SOTA performances in both long and short-term forecasting tasks with favorable run-time efficiency.
+🏆 **TimeMixer**, as a fully MLP-based architecture, taking full advantage of disentangled multiscale time series, is proposed to **achieve consistent SOTA performances in both long and short-term forecasting tasks with favorable run-time efficiency**.

-🌟Observation 1: History Extraction
+🌟**Observation 1: History Extraction**

+Given that seasonal and trend components exhibit significantly different characteristics in time series, and different scales of the time series reflect different properties, with seasonal characteristics being more pronounced at a fine-grained micro scale and trend characteristics being more pronounced at a coarse macro scale, it is therefore necessary to decouple seasonal and trend components at different scales.

 <p align="center">
 <img src="./figures/motivation1.png"  alt="" align=center />
 </p>

-🌟Observation 2: Future Prediction
+🌟**Observation 2: Future Prediction**

+Integrating forecasts from different scales to obtain the final prediction results, different scales exhibit complementary predictive capabilities.

 <p align="center">
 <img src="./figures/motivation2.png"  alt="" align=center />
 </p>

 ## Overall Architecture
+TimeMixer as a fully MLP-based architecture with **Past-Decomposable-Mixing (PDM)** and **Future-Multipredictor-Mixing (FMM)** blocks to take full advantage of disentangled multiscale series in both past extraction and future prediction phases.

 <p align="center">
 <img src="./figures/overall.png"  alt="" align=center />
 </p>